reactjs/react.dev/content/docs/getting-started.md

 ### React for Beginners {#react-for-beginners}

 If you feel that the React documentation goes at a faster pace than you're comfortable with, check out [this overview of React by Tania Rascia](https://www.taniarascia.com/getting-started-with-react/).
-It introduces the most important React concepts in a detailed, beginner-friendly way.
+It introduces the most important React concepts in a *detailed* and *beginner-friendly* way.
 Once you're done, give the documentation another try!

 ### React for Designers {#react-for-designers}